serverless-ca/terraform-aws-ca/docs/getting-started.md

 pip install -r tests/requirements-dev.txt python tests/client-cert.py
 ```
-* you will now have a client key and certificate on your laptop
+* you will now have a client key and certificate within your `certs` subdirectory
 * bundled Root CA and Issuing CA certs are also provided

 ## View client certificate
-* view the client certificate with your operating system cert viewer
+* view the client certificate `serverless-cert.crt` with your operating system cert viewer
-* if needed, convert to crt format `cp serverless-cert.pem serverless-cert.crt`

 <img src="images/trusted-cert.png" width="300">
 <img src="images/cert-details.png" width="300">